How To Include Players In Your Game

 Let's say you have created your own world, you have mountains, cities, dungeons, oceans and so on.
 You have areas where different people/races live.
 This is a staring point for your players.

-The players want to be creative making their characters just as you want to be when creating your world.
+The players want to be creative making their characters just as you want to be creative when building your world.
 Include them in the creation process.

 You have an elf character?
-It should be easy to tell them which area on the map they came from.
+It should be easy to tell your player which area on the map they came from.
 Or let them choose, and you can create that area on your map based on their history.

 Inform your players, let them know where they are from and how they interact with the locations around them, this will let them feel more connected your world.

 Make sure each character gets their turn to talk and role-play.

 Most games will have one or two players who lead conversations and make decisions for the group.
 In most cases this is OK, you need someone to move the plot along and make simple choices for the team.